sras/repltalk/README.md

 The adapters call these commands to indicate command status to the user in the editors.
 The vim/neovim plugin already define these commands to change the status bar color.
 If you want to override this behavior, you can redefine what these commands do from configuration placed in the [after](http://vimdoc.sourceforge.net/htmldoc/options.html#after-directory) directory.
 Thus you can choose what happens in your editor at each stage of the command.

+You can see the plug-in in action [here](https://youtu.be/iblExnkhy4s)

 ### For VIM

 For VIM the communication with adapter has to be set up differently.
 The editor should be started by passing the `--servername` argument.
 The same name should be passed to the adapter through environment variable `VIM_SERVERNAME`.